martinsbicudo/promise-with-events/README.md

    4. `semver:prerelease`: used when you submit a prerelease (ex: `1.0.0-beta.1`);
    5. `semver:bypass`: used to update docs, or something that doesn’t affect the build.

-> Info: Once you have merged your pull request, with all required fields, GitHub Actions will be responsible to create a new build and publish on stage environment.
+> Info: Once you have merged your pull request, with all required fields, GitHub Actions will be responsible to create a new build and publish.

 # License